-Whether Samsung actually calls its upcoming folding smartphone the Galaxy X remains to be seen, but we're pretty confident (sadly) that it won't be called the Samsung Winner, which is the internal codename for it at Samsung.
+We're still not sure whether Samsung will actually calls its upcoming folding phone the Galaxy X (though it seems pretty likely).
+However, we're very confident that it won't be called the Samsung Winner, which is the internal codename for it at Samsung.

 Samsung Galaxy X: release date and price